 Ibu Elsye was stressed out to say the least.
 I’m talking “having problems sitting still on the chair”-level.
 Given her situation - I fully understand.

 Me and my colleague Dinauli decided to try to help her.
-Our plan was very simply; let Ibu Elsye take control of the tasks and her schedule for her days.
+Our plan was very simple; let Ibu Elsye take control of the tasks and her schedule for her days.

 Step one: Move authority to the information

-The management team have a morning meeting around a board every morning.
+The management team has a morning meeting around a board every morning.
 It contains the things that we are working on right now.

 To resolve the situation I, in my role of helping the management team of the hospital, made one of my very few direct decisions.
 I said: